Shortage of workers on P.E.I. has some businesses in 'very competitive' fight for employees | CBC News

 Many businesses are struggling to find the workers they need, according to panellists at a recent presentation in Charlottetown.

-The panel discussion was part of various small business week events and brought together several experts to discuss the future of the workforce and what employers need to do about it.
+The discussion was part of small business week events and brought together several experts to discuss the future of the workforce and what employers need to do about it.

 "Employers are struggling to find the skills and the labour that they need for their operations," said Penny Walsh-McGuire, CEO of the Greater Charlottetown Area Chamber of Commerce.